c-foschi/mapinterval/README.md

 # mlintervals
 R package for interpolating interval average data.
-Only method provided is a mean conserving quadratic spline that happens to be the maximum likelihood estimator for a Winer data generating process.
+Only method provided is a mean conserving quadratic spline that happens to be the maximum likelihood estimator for a Wiener data generating process.

 ## Installing
 Package can be installad directly from source using devtools: